Feeds:

 SURNAME VARIATIONS

 I’ve created this page to list surnames and their evolution.
-Since, surnames evolve, I generally use the most commonly used modern spelling (this helps me with research) at the Renegades, Revolutionaries, Reverends, and Royals II
+Since, surnames evolve, I generally use the most commonly used modern spelling of connected family lines indicated through family-crest sites and DNA projects.
+This helps me immensely with research at Renegades, Revolutionaries, Reverends, and Royals II site.

 Examples: